 The company says it is working a lot with post-consumer waste but is also now working with industrial waste.
 Waste that AFM creates in the manufacturing of denim is put back into the recycling facility.
 It takes out the cotton fibre, and uses that in creating a fresh pair of jeans.

-The Lycra Company launched a new denim seam slippage solution for applications in single-core spandex fabrics that require durable stretch and good recovery power.
+The Lycra Company The Lycra Company launched a new denim seam slippage solution for applications in single-core spandex fabrics that require durable stretch and good recovery power.
 The patent-pending Anti-Slip fibre helps maintain garment appearance wash after wash and wear after wear.

 Using Lycra Anti-Slip fibre in the core of Lycra dualFX technology yarn further enhances anti-slippage performance.
 Combining Lycra Anti-Slip fibre and Lycra T400 fibre, meanwhile, delivers the high stretch of Lycra fibre with exceptional anti-slippage properties and the excellent recovery power of Lycra T400 fibre, the company says.